abhijeetforprojectonly2000-ai/smartstudy/README.md

 # Verify backend is not in cold start
 # Try smaller PDF first
 # Check Render logs for backend errors
+# Check for out of memory errors on free tier
 ```

 ## 📝 Git Commit Guidelines